NativeScript/push-plugin/README.md

 	or use an existing one.

-- Add the Push Plugin.
+- Add the Push Plugin (from NPM).
 This will install the push plugin in node_module, in the root of the project.
 When adding a new platform (or using an existing one) the plugin will be added there as well.

-		tns plugin add C:\nativescript-push\push-plugin
+		tns plugin add nativescript-push-notifications

 ### Android